-i.
-Ensure that the operator of the physical establishment is of good standing and repute;
+- i.
+Ensure that the operator of the physical establishment is of good standing and repute; - ii.

-- ii.
 Identify the operator of the physical establishment (including verifying the identity of the same) and ensure that there are no obstacles to the effective implementation of AML/CFT requirements by the said operator; - iii.
-Obtain a copy of the AML/CFT policies and procedures adopted by the operator of the physical establishment and ensure that it understands what these actually entail; - iv.
-Be provided with the details of any customers identified by the operator of the physical establishment, together with any other CDD information and or/documentation collected by the operator of the physical establishment and requested by the licensee; and - Scrutinise the activity taking place through the physical establishment's account and ensure that the operator of the physical establishment does not adopt practices which allow the circumvention of itsany AML/CFT obligations-; - iv.
-InMonitor and check from time to time the eventfrequency of which is dependent on the application of the risk based approach - that the above conditions cannot be met, licenseeslicensee's own AML/CFT policies and procedures are to carry out CDD measures with respect to each customer making use of the account held with the licenseebeing implemented properly by the operator of physical establishment, with any data, information or documentation being collected by the physical establishment-being transmitted to the licensee; and - v.
+Scrutinise the activity taking place through the physical establishment's account and ensure that the operator of the physical establishment does not adopt practices which allow the circumvention of any AML/CFT obligations; - iv.
+Monitor and check from time to time the frequency of which is dependent on the application of the risk based approach that the licensee's own AML/CFT policies and procedures are being implemented properly by the physical establishment, with any data, information or documentation being collected by the physical establishment being transmitted to the licensee; and - v.
 Document and keep a record of the measures taken to ascertain compliance with points (i) to (iv) above.